trivago/gollum/docs/src/gen/producer/InfluxDB.rst

 **TimeBasedName**

-  Enables time based of databse names and rotation.
-  When setting this parameter to true the Database parameter is treated as a template for time.Format, i.e. you can use "default-2006-01-02" to switch databases each day.
+  When set to true, the Database parameter is treated as a template for time.Format and the resulting string is used as the database name.
+You can e.g. use "default-2006-01-02" to switch databases each day.
   By default this parameter is set to "true".